JFWenisch/linguistix-languagedetection/README.md

 # Linguistix Language Detection

 A lightweight microservice for Language Detection using Apache OpenNLP and Spring Boot.
-The official Apache OpenNLP Language Detector Model is used and therefore no additional training traning steps are required.
+The official Apache OpenNLP Language Detector Model is used and therefore no additional training steps are required.

 ### Language Detector